What Kind of Flowers Attract Butterflies?

 How to Build A Butterfly Garden

 What is more beautiful than a garden filled with flowers?
 Well, a garden full of flowers and fluttering butterflies.
 These winged creatures are one of the most beautiful insects on earth.
-If you want to build a butterfly garden, they need lots of sun, yet sheltered from the wind.
-At least six hours of sunlight and places for them to drink water and rest is essential.
+If you want to build a butterfly garden, they need at least six hours of sunlight, water to drink, and shelter from the wind.

-By placing rocks ins sunny spots throughout the garden, you fill find that the butterflies will enjoy resting and sunning themselves.
-If you are unable to get puddles of water in your garden, then you also can fill a small shallow bowl of water or place a bucket of sand and fill it with water so that the sand is nice and moist.
+Placing rocks in sunny spots throughout the garden, will provide nice areas for butterflies to rest and sun themselves.
+If puddles of water do not accumulate naturally in your garden, then fill a small shallow bowl of water or place a bucket of sand and fill it with water so that the sand is nice and moist.
 This way, the butterfly does not need to fly away to get a drink.

 Finally, plant flowers that attract butterflies.